rd105/Is-a.KVMm/README.md

 ## Overview

-This Egg allows you to set up and manage a KVM Server within your Pterodactyl panel.
+This Egg allows you to set up and manage a KVM Server within your Pterodactyl/Jexactyl panel.
 It provides a convenient way to deploy and manage KVM instances with ease.

+## ✨ Features

+- Root
+- Supports lots of linux os(s)
+- Free

 ## Supported Operating Systems